-Air New Zealand is committed to improving and facilitating passenger safety.
-Medical clearance is required if you have a medical condition which results in there being doubt that you can complete the flight safely or which poses a risk to other passengers.
-We assess your fitness to fly with internationally accepted criteria.
-Most medical cases are straightforward, but some require individual assessment and you may be asked to travel with a medical escort or supplementary oxygen (fees apply).
+If you have a medical condition which results in there being doubt that you can complete the flight safely or which poses a risk to other passengers’ medical clearance from our Aviation Medical team may be required to enable you to travel.
+Our medical team uses internationally accepted criteria to assess your fitness to fly, based on information provided by you and your doctor.
+Most assessments are straightforward, but some passengers may be asked to travel with a medical escort or supplementary oxygen.

 - Recent illness, hospitalisation, surgery or injury including bone fractures